danieloliviak/twitter_clone/README.md

 # twitter_clone
-hi this a app twitter clone for app star correctly you should open your database and input the querys that is contained within twitter-clone/querys.
+hi this a app twitter clone for app start correctly you should open your database and input the querys that is contained within twitter-clone/querys.

 in dir twitter-clone have app, public, vendor, composers and querys.